-They are Tabebuia impetiginosa, also known as the pink trumpet tree, a South American native that produces its brilliant display of color in early winter through spring.
-Tabebuias initiate bloom soon after most or all their leaves suddenly drop.
+They are Handroanthus impetiginosus, also known as the pink trumpet tree, a South American native that produces its brilliant display of color in early winter through spring.
+The trumpet trees initiate bloom soon after most or all their leaves suddenly drop.
 This often leaves the tree covered only in its clustered trumpet-shaped pink blooms–a sight that takes eyes not used to such a brilliant display some time to get used to.
 It is almost impossible not to see them as they compete with the peacocks for the eyes of the Arboretum visitors.

-The Arboretum helped introduce Tabebuia impetiginosa and other related species into the horticultural market during the 1970’s, including an apricot-colored hybrid between Tabebiua impetiginosa and chrome-yellow flowered Tabebuia chrysotricha.
+The Arboretum helped introduce Handroanthus impetiginosus (previously known as Tabebuia impetiginosa and other related species into the horticultural market during the 1970’s, including an apricot-colored hybrid.